cmusatyalab/coda-doc/rvm/man/rdsinit.1.md

 ahead to make any permanent change.
 These are the preferred modes of using rdsinit.
 Script writers, however, may prefer to supply all the parameters on the command line and *no* confirmation required for those parameters.
-This is accomodate in the third mode where an additional switch of -f (firm) is supplied on the command line.
+This is accommodated in the third mode where an additional switch of -f (firm) is supplied on the command line.

 In any case, two